-It is estimated that Chester Woods Park visitation exceeds 125,000 annual visitors and the park serves southeastern Minnesota, western Wisconsin, and northern Iowa.
+It is estimated that Chester Woods Park visitation exceeds 125,000 annual visitors and the park serves southeastern Minnesota, western Wisconsin, and northern lowa.
 Chester Woods Park not only hosts out of state guests, but also serves local visitors and groups that include (illustrative only): boy scouts, boys and girls club, high school cross country and cross country ski groups, grade schools, senior citizens, church organizations, family YMCA, organized orienteering and trail race activities, and ice fishing events designed for youth and families.

 Chester Woods Park is located seven miles east of Rochester, MN; a rapidly growing destination due to the proximity of the world renowned, Mayo Clinic and its new initiative, Destination Medical Center.
-The District 6 population exceeds 490,000.
-The 2014 census of Olmsted County indicates 150,000 citizens reside in Olmsted County.
-The park is easily accessible from US Highway 14 and the Chester Woods Trail will eventually connect to the Rochester Trail System with future links planned to connect to other communities in District 6.
-The projected population growth for Olmsted County indicates that from 2010 to 2040, the County will add over 70,000 residents, which will take it from its 2010 population of 144,248 to 215,870 people in 2040 (this information was gathered from the U.S. Decennial Census and Rochester-Olmsted Planning Department).
+The District 6 population exceeds 511,000.
+As of 2020, the Census Bureau reported that Olmsted County has 162,847 citizens.
+The projected population growth for Olmsted County indicates that from 2010 to 2040, the County will add over 70,000 residents, which will take it from its 2010 population of 144,248 to 215,870 people in 2040 (U.S. Decennial Census and Rochester-Olmsted Planning Department).